Artchibald/WTW_107405_product_logo_template_script/README.md

 Make sure that all the colours in the expressive stripe are set to RGB otherwise the script will have trouble with CMYK colour conversion.

+Make sure the dark colours of the expressive stripe are expanded under Object > Expand.
+The dark stripes width and height must not go beyond 256x256.
+Sometimes it makes it a large background square.
+This needs to be resolved first:

+[stripes]: images/stripes.jpg

 # Script is 4 distinct blocks

 - Script starts with global var declarations, standard.